hamishgibbs/yui/README.md

 #### Interface

-`YUI` implements a flat to do list with limited navigation commands.
+`YUI` implements a flat to-do list with limited navigation commands.

 The goal of the library is speed and ease of navigation.